denevell/Natch-Android/README.md

 * I shouldn't add the thread on empty editext
 * I should see empty screen on no threads
 * I should keep the found threads on rotate / onResume / app close
-* I should be able to press more to see more threads
-* I should see how many more pages there are to view
-* I should be able to set the numbers of threads shown
+* I should be able to keep the position of the refreshed list

 --